 Recently I talked with Liz Szabo at USA Today about this issue.
 She wrote a popular article called, Why do mothers judge one another and their parenting? where she quoted me and a number of other moms & doctors about our experiences.
-There is a video interview from New Day NW at the end of the post where I discuss competitive parenting, too.

 Most people who read it tell me it makes them feel better.